 Keynote speakers shall not speak less than five minutes and not more than fifteen minutes unless their time be extended by the Society.

 Those who speak extemporaneously shall be confined to three minutes, unless their time be extended by the President.

 No member shall be chosen to debate a second time until all have been chosen once.
 Any member may, however, take part in the debate and support either side of the question after the regular debaters have spoken.

-In the case of a keynoter’s absence, any other member may at the request, or with the consent of the presiding officer, take the absent keynoter’s place.
+In case of absence of any member on the evening on which he is to speak, any other member may at the request or with the consent of the presiding officer, take his place.